 Obstacles around your home or workplace can make it harder to keep your balance while walking.
 They can also increase your risk of falls.
 Keep walkways clear of objects, wires, or anything that may cause you to trip.
 Make sure that any loose rugs in your house have non-slip backing or are tacked to the floor to help avoid slipping or tripping on folded edges.

-Walking with a stable gait may be challenging, especially when other MS symptoms may affect balance and coordination.
+Walking with MS can make having a stable gait challenging, especially when other MS symptoms may affect balance and coordination.
 However, these tips may help.